 As of December 18, 2020, we have 5,630,000 shares of common stock issued and outstanding.
-Upon the closing of this offering, all shares of our Series A Convertible Preferred Stock will automatically convert into 2,810,190 shares of our common stock and all the convertible notes of our subsidiary will automatically convert into shares of our common stock at a price of \$7.23, for an aggregate of 710,548 shares based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020.
-In addition, upon the closing of the offering, 500,000 shares will be reserved for issuance under the 2019 Plan, 2,736,675 shares will be issuable upon exercise of the warrants sold by us with our Series A Convertible Preferred Stock and 63,529 shares will be issuable upon the exercise of warrants to be issued to the underwriters.
+Upon the closing of this offering, all shares of our Series A Convertible Preferred Stock will automatically convert into 2,810,190 shares of our common stock and all the convertible notes of our subsidiary will automatically convert into shares of our common stock at a price per share equal to 85% of 50% of the public offering price in this offering (or \$7.23, assuming a unit offering price of \$17.00, for an aggregate of 710,548 shares based on \$5,133,706 of principal and zero accrued interest outstanding as of September 30, 2020).
+In addition, upon the closing of the offering, 500,000 shares will be reserved for issuance under the 2019 Plan, 2,736,675 shares will be issuable upon exercise of the warrants sold by us with our Series A Convertible Preferred Stock and 55,555 shares will be issuable upon the exercise of warrants to be issued to the underwriters.